assamite/sdrs_cimg/Readme.md

-Salient Region Detection and Segmentation using CImg.h
+Salient Region Detection and Segmentation using CImg
 ======================================================

 This is a platform independent version of Salient Region Detection and Segmentation technique represented in: